 Floodings became a regular occurrence which meant the Abbey was largely rebuilt during the 13th century.
 However, it continued to develop and the monks and lay brothers farmed the surrounding land, were very active in the wool trade and also provided shelter for pilgrims and travellers and an infirmary for the sick.

 Henry VIII had his way in 1536, and the Abbey was dissolved and it is recorded that there were now only 13 monks living there at this time, which meant it was considered one of the smallest monasteries, despite its previous grander status in the 12th century.
-The site was passed to Sir William Fitzherbert who was treasurer of the king’s household.
+The site was passed to Sir William Fitzherbert who was treasurer of the King’s household.
 Sadly most of the Abbey was dismantled and some of the stone was reused to build Sir William More’s house at Loseley, only a few miles away near Guildford.

 The Abbey followed the traditional pattern and layout of a monastery with a large church.
 The Chapter House was to the south and this was where the monks would gather daily to discuss business.

 There was also a dormitory as well as refectory, latrine block and cloisters.
 Today although only parts of the buildings remain, many parts are really quite substantial and archaeological excavations have recovered the complete ground plan for the site so we known what it once would have looked like.
+There is a fantastic information board which shows an artists impression of what the entire abbey site would have looked like, and its quite impressive.

 The most impressive ruin is that of the lay brothers’ quarters, which can be found at the far end of the site.
 There is a long cellar which has beautiful columns which support the vaulted ceiling above.
 Parts of the upper floor still visibly remain.